Grandma Prisbrey's Bottle Village: Earthquake and funding

-Bottle Village is a nonprofit group that owns and oversees the property.

 In popular culture

 The Doll Head Shrine has created a cult following and was reproduced on the cover of Wall of Voodoo’s chart-topping single "Mexican Radio" in 1982.

-The Village inspired a 32-page children's book Bottle Houses: The Creative World of Grandma Prisbrey by Melissa Eskridge Slaymaker.
+The Village inspired a 32-page children's book, Bottle Houses: The Creative World of Grandma Prisbrey by Melissa Eskridge Slaymaker.

-She is commemorated every year during Halloween at the Simi Valley Strathearn Park Ghost Tour, which tells the history of Simi Valley.
+Tressa Prisbrey is commemorated every year during Halloween at Simi Valley's Strathearn Historical Park Ghost Tour, which tells the history of Simi Valley.